 - Try light therapy (like this lamp) to help counteract the depression that can accompany the days getting shorter and darker.

 - Pat yourself on the back.
 Literally.
 Before you go to bed, make note of one thing you accomplished that day and give yourself praise.
 Acknowledge the milestones, big or small.
 I’ve literally started patting myself on the back at the end of the day.
-“You kept small humans alive during a pandemic!
-Good job!”
-I will reach around and pat my own shoulder.
+(Yes, I will reach around and pat my own shoulder.)

 - Connect with a professional if you need someone outside of your family to talk to.
 There’s never a wrong time to reach out.
 I have talked openly about therapy to my kids.
 We need to normalize getting this type of help.